manuelmj39/ml-pipeline/README.md

 1. Set up Github repo

 	a.
-New Environment —> in VS CODE itself (inside project folder)
+New Environment —> in VS CODE itself (inside the project folder)

 	b. setup.py